tournepivoine/shinpokered-fr/README.md

 - In hard mode, wild pokemon DVs get 1 re-roll each if less than 4, biasing them upwards a little bit
 - Fixed garbage tiles display for 1 frame after a battle on the DMG
 - The silhouette effect at the start of battle now displays when playing on a DMG gameboy
+- Fixed the tiles in Mt.
+Moon floor 3 that prevent encounters
+- Fixed picking a fossil causing all trainers on Mt.
+Moon floor 3 to lose line of sight

 #Bugfixes